 Recycling waste cigarette filters for green applications

-An international team of researchers, led by Dr. Sunanda Roy (Associate Professor of Alliance University, Bangalore), has successfully developed a method to recycle waste cigarette filters for use in energy generating devices.
+An international team of researchers from India and Singapore has successfully developed a method to recycle waste cigarette filters for use in energy generating devices.
 Cigarette ends or filters are the most littered material on the planet.
 Cigarette filters are made of a plastic called cellulose acetate which is very harmful and takes several years to degrade.
 Degradation or break down of this plastic can results in microplastics.
 Moreover, the cigarette butts carry many toxic materials that are harmful to nearby marine life.

-Dr. Roy and his team have proposed a new idea that proved the used cigarette filter could be a low cost valuable resource for use in the development of clean energy harvesting devices, known as triboelectric nanogenerators (or better known as TENG), a futuristic source of clean energy for various applications including smart green city.
-The results of the cigarette-recycling work have been published in ACS Applied Materials and Interfaces.
-As a secondary outcome of this recycling approach, the paper has also reported how the upcycled cigarette filters could be used for making efficient CO2-capturing adsorbents.
-Their proposed methodology is indeed promising as it can protect the environment from plastic pollution as well as global warming through the capture of CO2.
+The team has discovered a new way that proved the used cigarette filter could be a low cost valuable resource for use in the development of clean energy harvesting devices, known as triboelectric nanogenerators (or better known as TENG), a futuristic source of clean energy for various applications including smart green city.
+As a secondary outcome of this recycling approach, the study has also found that the upcycled cigarette filters could be used for making efficient CO2-capturing adsorbents.
+The proposed methodology is indeed promising as it can protect the environment from plastic pollution as well as global warming through the capture of CO2.
 Moreover, the idea of producing the TENG from the filter could reduce the dependency of the world on fossil fuels.

-The article reported that selective amine functionalization was carried out to make the filter the developed TENG could generate an output voltage of 96.63 V and current 9.37 μA that are, respectively, 43 and 8 times higher than those obtained employing the pristine CFs for TENG.
-The TENG can readily light-up 100 colorful LEDs by simple pressing the TENG by finger tips.
-The TENG displayed outstanding durability to humidity and high-performance stability when it is subjected to cyclic loading (i.e., 12,000 cycles of loading−unloading).
-Besides that, the modified filter fibers show excellent CO2 adsorption capacity of 1.93 mmol/ 21 g, which is 9.2 times higher than that obtained using the pristine cigarette butt fibers.
+The study has been published in ACS Applied Materials and Interfaces [1] which can be viewed at https://doi.org/10.1021/acsami.2c06463.
+In this paper, it showed that selective amine functionalization was carried out to the cigarette filter.
+By applying the treated filter as a substrate layer for the TENG, it enabled the new TENG device to generate an output voltage of 96.63 V and current 9.37 μA that are, respectively, 43 and 8 times higher than the TENGs which employed the pristine untreated cigarette filters.
+The new TENG device can readily light-up 100 colorful LEDs by simple pressing the TENG by finger tips.
+The new TENG device displayed outstanding durability to humidity and high-performance stability when it is subjected to cyclic loading (i.e., 12,000 cycles of loading−unloading).
+Besides that, the amine-treated cigarette filter fibers also show excellent CO2 adsorption capacity of 1.93 mmol/ 21 g, which is 9.2 times higher than that obtained using the pristine cigarette filter fibers.

 Published: 19 Jul 2022